ItsFranklinMyDudes/Emoji-Maker/README.md

 ```

 ### Usage/Examples
-How to use Make Class
+How to use Maker Class
 ```javascript
 const { Maker } = require('emoji-maker')